Ph.D. / M.S. Thesis Format Review Guidelines

 - Complete the CS Department format review by the posted deadline for the term.
 Please refer to the Thesis Office requirements for formatting instructions and "Steps for Deposit" for their electronic deposit guidelines.
 Allow a week to submit your electronic deposit for the Thesis Office review prior to their deadline.
 This will allow them to review your thesis and respond back to you with any required changes before their final posted deposit deadline.

 - The format review is completed by Maggie Metzger Chappell in the Academic Office.
 No appointment is necessary.
 The CS Department formatting requirements are the same as the Thesis Office requirements.
-To complete your format review, email Maggie Metzger Chappell (email@example.com) your thesis in PDF format or drop off a unbound copy at 1210 Siebel Center.
+(Students planning to use a template can request a copy from Maggie Metzger Chappell.
+Please do not use templates prepared for other departments.)
+To complete your format review, email your thesis in PDF format to Maggie Metzger Chappell

 - Download as appropriate, the Masters Thesis /Dissertation Approval (TDA) form or the Ph.D.
 Thesis /Dissertation Approval (TDA) form.
 If MS, your Advisor will sign as Director of Research.
 If PhD, your entire committee signs the form.
 Please plan accordingly if you have an external member that needs to sign your form.
 The Academic Office will assist you in obtaining an electronic signature from your outside member, but please allow additional time for the form to be returned in time to meet all deadlines.